!Important Message from Better Health Chiropractic regarding COVID-19 (Novel Coronavirus) - Read More

 A doctor of chiropractic can help you with more than back pain.
 This physician is committed to holistic care and works with you to optimize your health.
-He or she can also provide information regarding lifestyle issues that increase the risk for pain.
+He or she can also provide information regarding lifestyle issues that increase the risk of pain.

 Most people go into a chiropractor’s office because of back pain.
 This is one of the most common conditions.
-According to research, a great number of people experience back pain at some point in their lives, often in the later years.
+According to research, a great number of people experience back pain at some point in their lives, often in later years.

 Your back and spinal problems may be associated with a number of warning signs involving other parts of your body, such as the head, arms, shoulders, hips, and legs.
 Therefore, chiropractic will not only work to get rid of back pain but all the associated symptoms.